Amelia Greene Legge

 Amelia Greene Legge (1794, New York - 1873) was an American actress.
 She started acting in 1799 when she appeared on stage for the first time.

 Work

 Mrs. Stone started acting at a young age, first appearing on stage in 1799 in Charleston.
-She later starred in "Infidelity" in 1837, "Gaulantus the Gault" in 1839, and "The Destruction of Jerusalem" in 1839, all of which were written my her second husband, Nathaniel Bannister.
+She later starred in Infidelity in 1837, Gaulantus the Gault in 1839, and The Destruction of Jerusalem in 1839, all of which were written by her second husband, Nathaniel Bannister.

 In Mrs. Stone's active years, she was a member of New York's City Theatre Company, the Lafayette Amphitheatre company, and the New Chatham Theatre company.

 Family

 In 1821, Amelia Greene Legge married actor and playwright, John Augustus Stone.
-The two had a family of two boys, Christopher Lucius and Henry.
-The whole family moved to Philadelphia in 1831.
+They had two sons who became actors: